openstack-security/openstack-security.github.io/_posts/2016-05-18-intrusion-detection.markdown

 In addition, it is probably better to run the IDS on a different node than the instances being monitored.
 Otherwise the IDS will take CPU cycles from other instances while processing mirrored traffic.

 Once an attack is detected, the administrator can be alerted.
-The administrator may desire to take an action taken to block the attack - this is sometimes called an “automated response”.
+The administrator may desire to take an action to block the attack - this is sometimes called an “automated response”.
 Such actions could add firewall rules, delete instances, or otherwise forcibly stop the threat.

 A future blog post will explore running an IDS in containers.
 This configuration would scale elastically according to I/O needs.
 Other areas to explore are extraction of files from the network stream to run malware scans.